-At each reporting date, the Group reviews the carrying amounts of its non-financial assets (except for inventories and deferred income tax assets) to determine whether there is any indication of impairment.
-If any such indication exists, then the asset's recoverable amount is estimated.

-For impairment testing, assets are grouped together into the smallest group of assets that generates cash inflows from continuing use that are largely independent of the cash inflows of other assets or CGUs.
+At each reporting date, the Group reviews the carrying amounts of its non-financial assets (except for inventories and deferred income tax assets) to determine whether there is any generates cash inflows from continuing use that are largely independent of the cash inflows of other assets or CGUs.
 Goodwill arising from a business combination is allocated to CGUs or groups of CGUs that are expected to benefit from the synergies of the combination.